c-larsen1/Teradata.TMS.scripts/README.md

 5) Edit - system.health.cfg - file as needed.

-Remember to give script execute wrights.
+Remember to give script execute rights.

 Please note - these are my scripts and not supported or approved by Teradata.